byterubpay/byterub-site/_posts/2018-04-28-logs-for-the-Community-meeting-held-on-2018-04-28.md

 **\<nasawelder>** hope*
 **\<msvb-lab>** nasawelder: We're using qr in the hardware wallet firmware as well.
 **\<nasawelder>** (not that we talk about exchange rates) I'm working on adding air gapp to trading bot
-**\<endogenic>** you could try asking at a monero-dev meeting whether it makes sense to integrate into the official codebase somehow
+**\<endogenic>** you could try asking at a byterub-dev meeting whether it makes sense to integrate into the official codebase somehow
 **\<endogenic>** aside from that, how can the community help you?
-**\<nasawelder>** endogenic: originally this was an idea i had for monero codebase proper, but I just decided to make it with everyone being so busy, and i only know python
+**\<nasawelder>** endogenic: originally this was an idea i had for byterub codebase proper, but I just decided to make it with everyone being so busy, and i only know python
 **\<nasawelder>** I know how to complete my roadmap, the only thing I don'y know how to do is bundle all dependencies with my source
 **\<nasawelder>** it uses some "sudo apt-get install" dependencies
 **\<nasawelder>** msvb-lab: have I made something redundant?